The University of Tampa Macdonald-Kelce Library

 A 'primary' source can vary according to discipline.

-In historical research, primary sources are original written or physical items created in the time period being studied.
+In historical research, primary sources are original written or physical items created in during the time period of study, such as a letter or a concert flyer.
 Books or articles that interpret or analyze a primary source are called secondary sources.
 Secondary sources include critical essays, encyclopedia articles, histories, textbooks, and reviews.

 Primary sources (or primary research) in the sciences are original research studies usually found in published articles that include hypotheses, experiments, analyses, data, and a conclusion.
 Primary research can be found in all scientific fields, including the health sciences, psychology, chemistry, physics, biology, and the like.
 (See Primary Sources in the Sciences for more information.)